yaoyuyang/yaoyuyang.github.io/_posts/2017-04-15-how-to-create-and-connect-to-an-AWS-EC2-instance.markdown

 ---

 # Introduction
 A few months ago, I deployed an AngularJS app called [SeafoodCheck](http://seafoodcheck.com) on an Amazon EC2 instance.
 It wasn't a trivial task and I had to go through various tutorial and stackoverflow pages to get it working.
-To help people in similar positions as I was three months ago, I created this "Deploying an AngularJS app to Amazon EC2" tutorial.
+To help people in similar positions as I was, I created this "Deploying an AngularJS app to Amazon EC2" tutorial.

 This serves as the Part I of this tutorial aiming to provide a step by step guide in getting an Amazon EC2 instance set up for those who have little experience of AWS.
 It can also be served as a stand alone tutorial for those who are just interested in learning how to create an AWS account and getting an EC2 instance setup.